Best Cheap Health Insurance in Nebraska (2026)

 A Silver plan could be a good choice if you are part of a household with a low income but you don't qualify for Medicaid.
 Low-income households may qualify for discounts that lower what you pay for health care by giving you smaller copays, coinsurance and deductibles.

-Are health insurance rates going up in NE?
+Are health insurance rates going up in NE in 2026?

-Health insurance in Nebraska is more expensive for 2025 compared to 2024.
-Bronze plans, the most popular option in the state, cost an average of 3% more per month.
-Silver and Gold plans had the biggest price increase, at 8%.
+Health insurance in Nebraska is more expensive for 2026 compared to 2025.
+Bronze plans cost an average of 26% more per month.
+Silver plans went up by 29%, and Gold plans increased by 28%.

 Bronze